A comprehensive guide to the parks, forests and reserves that together hold the secret of your transformation here in the Barrington Coast.

 Our claim:

 If you seek the road less travelled, you’ll find us.
-We stand on mountain peaks, wander through subtropical rainforests, roam remote beaches and take delight in the wonder of our region.
+We stand on mountain peaks, wander through subtropical rainforests, roam remote beaches and take delight in the wonders of our region.
 This is your place, for the Barrington Coast belongs to the curious.

 Our destination offers a true ‘mountains to the sea’ nature experience as visitors follow the flow of water.
 This is the genesis our tag line, inspired with permission from the Aboriginal description of our region: “The place where the leaves touch the waters, from the mountains to the sea.”